Flood Risks in Toronto

 In 1954, Hurricane Hazel swept through Toronto with unparalleled force.
 Although Toronto is no stranger to flooding—the first written account of a flood was in 1797—many were unprepared for the devastation this storm caused.
 Hurricane Hazel made its way to Ontario on October 15, 1954.
 Within 24 hours more than 200 millimetres of rainwater had fallen over the city.
 The Humber River and Etobicoke Creek watershed as well as Holland Marsh were the most affected bodies of water.
 These areas began to overflow and an excess of rainfall destroyed communities, roads, parks and public utilities.
 As a result of the storm, 81 people lost their lives and thousands were left homeless.
 It is estimated that a storm of this magnitude today would cause nearly $1 billion worth of damage.

-Urban areas are at risk of flooding because they are typically formed around lakes, rivers and harbours.
-Extreme weather conditions such as heavy rainfall, hurricanes, melting snow and ice are the most common causes of flooding in a city.
-Increased urbanization also contributes to flooding in cities.
+Urban Flooding: Increased urbanization also contributes to flooding in cities.
 As a city develops, the ground gets covered in concrete, pavement and other materials that prevent rainwater from seeping into the soil and contribute to overflowing storm sewers.
-We can reduce flooding on downtown streets by creating more naturalized spaces like green roofs where rainwater can be absorbed instead of running into our storm sewers.
+This is the kind of flooding that leads to wet basements and large puddles on roads.
+We can reduce urban flooding by creating more naturalized spaces like green roofs where rainwater can be absorbed instead of running into our storm sewers.
+As part of the Port Lands Flood Protection project, we are building green infrastructure into the streets to help manage stormwater on the new island, but the project won’t be able to prevent urban flooding in the surrounding areas.

 Flood Risk in the Port Lands